Most resumes are already outdated by the time they become polished enough to send.

 That problem gets worse when your skills are evolving fast through real work, AI-assisted workflows, and shipping in public.
 A static document catches the nouns.
 It misses the motion.

-So the smarter move is to keep a living record closer to where the work actually happens.
+The smarter move is to keep a living record closer to where the work actually happens.

 By 2026, everyone can say they use AI.
+That sentence means almost nothing.

 What matters is whether your judgment improved, whether your workflows got sharper, whether you built anything real, and whether you can show the path from confusion to competence.